-If you need an expert dental hygienist in Ealing who you can really trust to provide affordable oral hygiene treatments then The Dental Gallery can help.
+If you need an expert dental hygienist in Ealing who you can really trust to provide effective and affordable oral hygiene treatments then we can help.

 The best way to keep your teeth and gums healthy is to prevent problems from happening in the first place.
 At The Dental Gallery, we strongly recommend that you visit our dental hygienist on a regular basis.